Render options

 When taking thumbnails from the original video, the quality might be better, but due to the variable frame rate and different encoder used by After Effects, the time points might not be exact.

-When taking thumbnails from the encoded video the time points should always be exact, unless you added custom encoding parameters which would influence the frame rate.
+When taking thumbnails from the encoded video, the time points should always be exact unless you added custom encoding parameters that influence the frame rate.

 curl -X POST \